appt-org/appt-website/src/data/code-samples/en/dragging-movements/swiftui.md

 # Dragging movements - SwiftUI

-In iOS, ensure that users who cannot perform precise dragging movements, such as those using assistive devices or with limited dexterity, can still access and interact with app features.
+In SwiftUI, ensure that users who cannot perform precise dragging movements, such as those using assistive devices or with limited dexterity, can still access and interact with app features.

 ```swift
 @State private var sliderValue: Double = 50 // Initial value